RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2025-09-27-ai-university-semantic.md

 ## Reflections

 Looking back, the most striking aspect is how small code can deliver powerful search.
 Less than 200 lines integrate deep learning, efficient similarity, and a user‑friendly interface.
 The project demonstrates how modern NLP tools reduce barriers.
-Anyone with basic Python skills can now create semantic systems that once required large teams.
+Users with comprehensive Python skills can now create semantic systems that once required large teams.

 ---